naturalneuralnet/home-dinner/README.md

 This project is completed and I am not working on it at the moment.

 In the future I would like to include the recipe and ingredient list for each dinner item.

+## License

+You can find the License for this project [here](#LICENSE.md)

+This project is licensed under the terms of the MIT license.